ryanatkn/gro/src/lib/docs/gro_plugin_sveltekit_frontend.md

 so they're included in the SvelteKit build output.

 This can be customized with `well_known_src_json`.
-Setting it to `false` disables the feature, and `true` uses the default mapping function, which is the same default matching behavior that includes modules for `exports` in `package.json`.
+Setting it to `false` disables the feature, and `true` enables it.
-You can also provide a custom mapping function.
+Setting it to a function maps the final `src.json` value - returning `null` disables it.

 The `.well-known/src.json` file contains more details about the `package.json`'s `exports`, like exported identifier names and types.